hashgraph/guardian/Methodology Library/CDM/CDM AMS-II.G/readMe.md

 - Registry (UNFCCC) - The United Nations Framework Convention on Climate Change (UNFCCC) serves as the registry for the CDM.
 They oversee the multiple workflow steps involved in the project's approval, including the verification and validation process by the VVB and the endorsement by the DNA.
 The UNFCCC's approval is necessary for the project's successful registration and issuance of CER tokens

 ### Important Documents & Schemas

+Methodological Tool 19- Demonstration of additionality of microscale project activities

+Methodological Tool 21- Demonstration of additionality of small-scale project activities

+Methodological Tool 30- Calculation of the fraction of non-renewable biomass

+Methodological Tool 33- Default values for common parameters

-**Project Description** - Project Proponent information, standard project information, methodology information, etc.
+Project Description - Project Proponent information, standard project information, methodology information, etc.

-**Emissions Reduction** – Schema included within the project information form; this is filled out by the project proponent to calculate annual emission reductions.
+Emissions Reduction – Schema included within the project information form; this is filled out by the project proponent to calculate annual emission reductions.

-**Default Values (Tool 33)** - Tool 33 is included as a module within the policy.
-This module is used to calculate default values for common parameters like fNRB (Fraction of non-renewable biomass).

-**Monitoring Report** – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.
+Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.

 ### Token(Carbon credit)